cpearce31/wdi-study-eval/README.md

 "reasonable" PRs, and give you a list of PRs that need to be addressed by hand.
 It will also let you know whether all the API requests went through succesfully.

-For covenience, and because they share some code, this repo also contains a copy of Antony Donovan's pull request script, found [here](https://git.generalassemb.ly/wdi-bos-faculty/pull-requests).
+For convenience, and because they share some code, this repo also contains a copy of Antony Donovan's pull request script, found [here](https://git.generalassemb.ly/wdi-bos-faculty/pull-requests).
 You can run that script with `npm run pulls < name-of-repo >`.
 It uses the same `.env` and CSV directory.